-On stereo paths, the mono button monos the signal after the balance control.
+On stereo paths, the mono button creates a mono sum of the signal after the balance control.
 The mono signal can then be routed to any track.
 This allows the mix of left and right to mono to be adjusted for when the signal is dual mono.